4 Most Common Automatic Gate Problems

 To protect your gate from extreme weather, ensure you have it serviced at least once per year.
 Your gate technician will check for any damage to the belts, drive gear, hinges, motors, drainage around the gate, and condition of the photocells.
 The expert knows how to detect any sign of weather damage and repair it.

 If you need any help with your automatic gate, we're glad to help.
 Northgates in Motion is your first stop for all automatic gate solutions.
+Contact us

 today for the most reliable gate service around here.